the-codeslinger/WorkTracker/README.md

 ## Binaries

-Binaries are provided for 64-bit versions of Windows 7 and 8 and since v1.2.3 for Debian flavored Linux distributions as well.
-You can download the 7z archive or deb files on the [releases][] page.
+Binaries are provided for 64-bit versions of Windows 10.
+With version 1.3.1.0 I stopped supplying Debian packages because I deleted the VM I did that on and didn't care enough to set up a new one; sorry folks).
+You can download the 7z archive on the [releases][] page.

 The application should be able to run on earlier version of Windows as well, given you are willing to compile it yourself (which, in theory, is quite easy).
-The mingw package should contain everything you need.
-Other operating systems like Mac OS X or non-Debian based Linux distributions should also work.
+The mingw package contains everything you need.
+Other operating systems like macOS or non-Debian based Linux distributions also work (both tested, although not provides as binary).
 Again, you'll need to compile the application yourself.

 In the best case, all you need to do is the following.